Renzo vs ether.fi (2026): Full Comparison

 Is Renzo safer than ether.fi?

-Both have been audited by multiple reputable firms (Renzo by Halborn and Sigma Prime; ether.fi by Certik, Nethermind, and Solidified) and have no disclosed incidents. ether.fi has a marginally longer track record (launched 2023 vs 2024), but the security difference is minimal.
+Both have been audited by multiple reputable firms (Renzo by Halborn and Sigma Prime; ether.fi by Certik, Nethermind, and Solidified) and neither has suffered a smart-contract exploit; Renzo's ezETH did briefly depeg in April 2024, liquidating leveraged holders. ether.fi has a marginally longer track record (launched early 2023 vs Renzo's December 2023 mainnet), but the security difference is minimal.